Freebandz

-Freebandz is an American record label founded by American rapper Future.
+Freebandz (or Freebandz Entertainment, business name of Wilburn Holding Co.) is an American record label founded by Atlanta-based rapper Future in 2011.
 The label's releases are distributed through Epic Records.
+Freebandz has signed artists including Real Boston Richey, Lil Double O, Doe Boy, Young Scooter and DJ Esco.

 History

 2011–2012: We Global

 Freebandz was founded by Future.
 Future signed a major label deal with Epic Records in September 2011, days before the release of his mixtape, Streetz Calling.
 The mixtape was described by XXL magazine as ranging from "simple and soundly executed boasts" to "futuristic drinking and drugging jams" to "tales of the grind."
 A Pitchfork review remarked that on the mixtape Future comes "as close as anyone to perfecting this thread of ringtone pop, where singing and rapping are practically the same thing, and conversing 100% through Auto-Tune doesn't mean you still can't talk about how you used to sell drugs.
 It would almost feel antiquated if Future weren't amassing hits, or if he weren't bringing some subtle new dimensions to the micro-genre."

 Though Future had told MTV that Streetz Calling would be his final mixtape prior to the release of his debut studio album, another mixtape, Astronaut Status, was released in January 2012.
 In December 2011, Future was featured on the cover of Issue #77 of The FADER.
 Before his album being released in April 2012.
 XXLs Troy Mathews wrote, "While Astronaut Status is up and down and never really hits the highs like 'Racks', 'Tony Montana', and 'Magic' that fans have come to expect from Future, it’s apparent that he’s poised to continue the buzz of 2011 humming right along into 2012."
 Future was selected to the annual XXL Freshmen list in early 2012.